Israelis stage ‘day of resistance’ against Netanyahu plan

 On Thursday morning, military reservist protesters barricaded the Jerusalem offices of the Kohelet Forum, a conservative think tank that has helped craft the overhaul, with barbed wire and sandbags, and hung a banner outside reading “Kohelet is tearing Israel apart.”

-Several dozen people, on kayaks, sailboats and stand up paddleboards, were gathered in the waters off the coast of the northern city of Haifa, in a bid to block that city’s shipping lane.
+Several dozen people, including two former Navy chiefs, were gathered in the waters off Haifa on kayaks, sailboats and stand up paddleboards in a bid to block that city’s shipping lane.
+In Tel Aviv, billboards festooning the city’s main highway read “resistance to dictatorship is mandatory.”

 The protests have been largely peaceful, but last week police cracked down, lobbing stun grenades and scuffling with demonstrators in the center of the seaside metropolis of Tel Aviv.
 Those protests ended with Netanyahu’s wife Sara being extracted from a ritzy Tel Aviv hair salon where demonstrators had gathered after catching wind of her presence.